 Keep Checking for Global Entry Appointments

 You might be able to find last minute openings due to cancellations if you keep checking your TTP account.
 If you need to change your interview you are able to reschedule interviews online as well.
+(Do not cancel your appointment as it can cause your application to be cancelled.)
 I recommend checking at least a few times a day if you really want to find an earlier interview date at your closest enrollment center.

 Consider a Different Global Entry Enrollment Center